But a fall cold and real life (more on that later) kept me very much occupied elsewhere.

 Bullying breaches the norms and conventions of the

-ie. storming out of one of the most sacred rites of our
+group ie. storming out of one of the most sacred rites of our

 Communion, the Primatal Holy Eucharist at Dar Es Salam.